tbates/tbates.github.io/_posts/1945-02-10-technical-Parallel.markdown

 categories: technical
 ---

-Parallel execution in OpenMx can be on mulitple cores, or distributed across distinct machines.
-Single models can be processed using parallel resrouces, and multiple models can be run and results combined.
+Parallel execution in OpenMx can be on multiple cores, or distributed across distinct machines.
+Single models can be processed using parallel resources, and multiple models can be run and results combined.

 Modern CPUs contain multiple cores ([processing units that share memory](https://en.wikipedia.org/wiki/Multi-core_processor)), and machines may contain more than one CPU.
 Some chips also implement "[virtual](https://en.wikipedia.org/wiki/Hyper-threading)" cores which help allow the compiler to keep the hardware working while one process is data limited.

-You can see total number of cores on your machine with `detectCores()` (on my 2016 iMac, the answer is 8 (4 real, with hyperthreading).
+You can see total number of cores on your machine with `detectCores()` (on my 2016 iMac, the answer is 8 (4 real, with hyper-threading).

-Out of the box, OpenMx uses `detectCores() - 1` to execute in parallel on supported OS's.
+Out of the box, umx uses `detectCores() - 1` to execute in parallel.

 ### Set cores with umx